cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   version: string) => (version: string, err: Error) {
   // only unordered channels allowed abortTransactionUnless(order === UNORDERED)
-  // assert that version is "ica" or "ica-2" or empty
+  // assert that version is "ica" or ""
   // if empty, we return the default transfer version to core IBC
   // as the version for this channel
-  //NOTE shall we change ica to ica-1? abortTransactionUnless(version === "ica" || version === "")
+  abortTransactionUnless(version === "ica" || version === "")

   if version == "" {